Ellipsitomic Associators: Grothendieck--Teichmuller group

 \end{definition} \begin{theorem} There is an isomorphism between the groups $\widehat{\GT}(\KK)$ and $\widehat{\on{GT}}(\KK)$. \end{theorem} This was first implicitely shown by Drinfeld in \cite{DrGal}.
 An explicit proof of this theorem can be found for example in \cite[Theorem 11.1.7]{Fresse}.
 In particular, one obtains the couple $(\lambda,f)$ from an automorphism $F\in \widehat{\GT}(\KK)$ as follows.
 We have

 In other words, if we set $\lambda=2\nu+1$, we get the assignment \begin{itemize} \item $F(R^{1,2})=(R^{1,2})^\lambda $, \item $F(\Phi^{1,2,3})= f(x_{12},x_{23}) \cdot \Phi^{1,2,3}$. \end{itemize}

-Next, one obtains the composition law of $\widehat{\on{GT}}(\KK)$ from the composition of automorphisms $F_1$ and $F_2$ in$\on{Aut}_{\on{Op} \mathbf{Grpd}_\kk}^+(\widehat{\PaB}(\KK))$ as follows: the associated couples $(\lambda_1,f_1)$ and $(\lambda_2,f_2)$ in $\kk^\times \times \hat{F}_2(\kk)$ satisfy $(F_1 F_2)(R^{1,2})=(F_2\circ F_1)(R^{1,2})=(R^{1,2})^{\lambda_1\lambda_2}$, and
+Next, one obtains the composition law of $\widehat{\on{GT}}(\KK)$ from the composition of automorphisms $F_1$ and $F_2$ in $\on{Aut}_{\on{Op} \mathbf{Grpd}_\kk}^+(\widehat{\PaB}(\KK))$ as follows: the associated couples $(\lambda_1,f_1)$ and $(\lambda_2,f_2)$ in $\kk^\times \times \hat{F}_2(\kk)$ satisfy $(F_1 F_2)(R^{1,2})=(F_2\circ F_1)(R^{1,2})=(R^{1,2})^{\lambda_1\lambda_2}$, and

-\begin{remark} It is important to notice that the profinite, pro-${\ell}$, $\kk$-pro-unipotent versions of the Grothendieck--Teichm\"uller group do not coincide with the profinite, pro-${\ell}$, $\kk$-pro-unipotent completions of the ``thin'' Grothendieck--Teichm\"uller group $\GT$ which only consists of the pairs $(1,1)$ and $(-1,1)$.
+\begin{remark} There are also profinite and pro-${\ell}$ versions of the Grothendieck--Teichm\"uller group, denoted $\widehat{\GT}$ and $\GT_{\ell}$, respectively.
 There are morphisms

+It is important to keep in mind that the profinite, pro-${\ell}$, $\kk$-pro-unipotent versions of the Grothendieck--Teichm\"uller group do not coincide with the profinite, pro-${\ell}$, $\kk$-pro-unipotent completions of the ``thin'' Grothendieck--Teichm\"uller group $\GT$ which only consists of the pairs $(1,1)$ and $(-1,1)$. \end{remark}